tobiasbriones/blog/mathswe/ops/os/image/pr/designing-image-ops---mathswe-ops-mvp-2024-08-08/designing-image-ops---mathswe-ops-mvp-2024-08-08.png.md

-Designing **ImageOps** for software automation:
+It designs **ImageOps** for software automation, implementing:

 - Safe downloads and system tools.
-- Clean abstractions of Image and its Ops.
+- Clean Image + Ops abstractions.
 - CLI app with install and uninstall Ops.